Scalable ADER-DG Transport Method with Polynomial Order Independent CFL Limit

-We conducted a von Neumann analysis using $100$ evenly sampled wave numbers for a range of different CFLs.
-Figure \ref{fig:amplification-1D} shows the amplification factor for order 3, 5, 7, 9 and 11.
+In 1 spatial dimension, we conducted a von Neumann analysis using $100$ evenly sampled wave numbers for a range of different CFLs.
+Figure \ref{fig:amplification-1D-minus-1} shows the amplification factor minus 1 for order 3-14.
 A sharp transition is observed at a CFL value of 1.
 Notably, our von Neumann analysis becomes unstable in double precision for orders greater than 11.
 However, we verified stability for orders 12, 13, and 14 by increasing the precision.